tytydraco/yessleep/out/I_think_my_engagement_ring_was_killing_people.md

 The next new moon, I prepared everything as I was told.

-Jake watched with those unfamiliar eyes as I submerged my hand in the mixture.
+Jake watched with those unfamiliar, glassy eyes as I submerged my hand in the mixture.
 The pain was excruciating - my skin blistered on contact - but it worked.
 The ring loosened.

 With one final, agonizing pull, I wrenched the ring free.
 My finger came with it, severed cleanly at the knuckle.
 Blood poured from the wound, but I felt only relief as the sapphire glowed with rage.